Angola (wargame)

 Angola is a board wargame published in 1988 by Ragnar Brothers of Huddersfield UK that simulates the Angolan Civil War.

 Background

 Immediately following Angola's declaration of independence from Portugal in 1975, civil war broke out between several factions, and eventually became a Cold War proxy conflict, with various forms of intervention by the United States, the Soviet Union, Cuba, and South Africa.

 Contents

-Angola is a 4-player wargame in which the wars for control of Angola in the mid-1970s are covered.
+Angola is a 4-player wargame in which the wars fought in the 1970s to control Angola are depicted.
 The game is a bit more complex than the average board wargame, containing a large hex grid map, numerous counters and 2 decks of cards.

 Publication history

 Angola was designed by Phil Kendall, and was published in 1988 by the British publisher Ragnar Brothers, based in Huddersfield, Yorkshire.
 In 2012, Multi-Man Publishing (MMP) acquired the rights to the game and published a second edition of the game with new cover art by Lee Brimmicombe-Wood.